-Other than the purposes expressly defined in Chapter 163, F.S., and rule 9J-5, F.A.C., this Comprehensive Plan has other specific targeted functions, as enumerated in the goals of the various plan elements.
+Other than the purposes expressly defined in Chapter 163, F.S., this Comprehensive Plan has other specific targeted functions, as enumerated in the goals of the various plan elements.
 These goals are developed to:

 - Improve the physical environment of the community as a setting for human and natural resource activities;

 - Protect the public health, safety, and welfare;

 - Ensure that long-range considerations are included in the determination of short-range actions;

 - Provide for fair and equitable consideration of private property rights while ensuring appropriate protection of the (more broadly-defined) public interest as determined by the Board of County Commissioners of Manatee County;

 - Effect political cooperation and technical coordination by bringing professional and technical knowledge to bear on governmental decisions concerning the physical development of the community; and